-Olivia Chocolatiers is a new chocolate maker based in the Outaouais Region near Cantley, Quebec, Canada and is dedicated to making only high percentage dark chocolate that is, full, rich and surprisingly
+Olivia Chocolatiers is a new chocolate maker based in the Outaouais Region, Gatineau, Quebec, Canada and is dedicated to making high percentage dark chocolate that is, full, rich and surprisingly

 The Olivia Chocolat

 line delivers the finest, most decedent and unique chocolate taste

 using our own proprietary process.
 Our chocolate is far from candy; conversely, a fine and nutritious superfood.
 Olivia Chocolat is to be savoured and is a healthy alternative to mainstream confection.

 Our chocolate is made bean-to-bar from fair trade,

 responsibly grown, certified organic, single-origin cocoa, currently from Peru.

 Thanks to the initiatives such as those from Transfair Canada,

 many cocoa producers have fared better through times of low cocoa prices.
 Our farmer has expanded growing to 25 farms

 and now operate their own export division office.
 They and others are thriving now that cocoa is trading at an all-time high due to